-- appropriate such as libraries and leisure centres and use Social/ Local Media to raise awareness - Make available summary documents, leaflets and posters as appropriate - Hold public exhibitions, events and workshops or more focused meetings where appropriate (these maybe on Zoom/Teams). - Comments received will be made available (in a redacted form) on the council's website along with a summary of their content. - The council will publish a response to the consultation comments made where applicable. - Email to specific, general and all other consultees who the council consider may have an interest, including everyone on the planning policy consultation database. - Make consultation documents available on the council's website, by appointment at the Council House and other locations as considered appropriate such as libraries and leisure centres and use Social/ Local Media to raise awareness - Discuss outstanding issues with existing forums/groups. - Hold events or workshops where appropriate in person or by Zoom/Teams - Comments received will be made available (in a redacted form) on the council's website along with a summary of their content. - The council will publish a response to the consultation comments made where applicable.

-Submission / Examination

-The Submission Plan and relevant supporting information will be submitted to the Secretary of State for independent examination.
+The Plan is accompanied by the Sustainability Appraisal (SA) incorporating a Strategic Environmental Assessment (SEA) and also a Habitats Regulations Assessment.
+There may be more than one consultation on the draft Plan or targeted consultation on certain issues/policy approaches. appropriate such as libraries and leisure centres and use Social/ Local Media to raise awareness Make available summary documents, leaflets and posters as appropriate Hold public exhibitions, events and workshops or more focused meetings where appropriate (these maybe on Zoom/Teams).
+Comments received will be made available (in a redacted form) on the council's website along with a summary of their content.
+The council will publish a response to the consultation comments made where applicable.
+Regulation 19 Consultation (Pre-submission) Having considered the views and evidence gathered in response to consultation the submission Plan will be published for formal consultation (minimum of six weeks).
+Representations at this stage must relate to specific soundness tests.
+They will be forwarded for consideration to an independent inspector who will examine the plan Email to specific, general and all other consultees who the council consider may have an interest, including everyone on the planning policy consultation database.
+Make consultation documents available on the council's website, by appointment at the Council House and other locations as considered appropriate such as libraries and leisure centres and use Social/Local Media to raise awareness Discuss outstanding issues with existing forums/groups.
+Hold events or workshops where appropriate in person or by Zoom/Teams Comments received will be made available (in a redacted form) on the council's website along with a summary of their content.
+The council will publish a response to the consultation comments made where applicable.
+Submission / Examination The Submission Plan and relevant supporting information will be submitted to the Secretary of State for independent examination.
 Supporting information will include representations received, a summary of the main issues raised, the background evidence and a consultation statement setting out how the council has involved the community and other stakeholders.

-- Email to specific consultees who have made representations on the Regulation 19 consultation and in accordance with the regulations - Make all relevant documents available on the council's website and use social media to raise awareness of the submission/examination

-The Inspector / Programme Officer will

-Consider all representations made during the council's submission plan consultation
+Email to specific consultees who have made representations on the Regulation 19 consultation and in accordance with the regulations Make all relevant documents available on the council's website and use social media to raise awareness of the submission/examination The Inspector /Programme Officer will Consider all representations made during the council's submission plan consultation